cjherman6/rf_implementation/README.md

 At this point you have a decent idea of what features are important to predict a bull dozers price, a good way to trim out non-predictive features is to check the accuracy of the model, drop any values below a certain feature importance threshold (e.g. < 0.005), and check the accuracy of your model again to see if any of the dropped values impact your predictability.

-In this case, the score remains the same so it's safe to say you can remove any variables below that threshold:

 ![Feature Importance after Dropping Values](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance2.png)

+**After keeping only the features above, the validation score went from .9001 to .9033**

 ### Removing Redundant Features: